JoelShine/Jarvis-v2.0/README.md

 ## Major defects of the project

 Some parts of this project is made into executables, so it contains many **".dll"** files and it may run only in Windows system.
 If you want the real python script, please contact me in my [Jarvis v2.0 Discussions](https://github.com/JoelShine/Jarvis-v2.0/discussions/1).
+Another defect is if you have any Antivirus running while downloading or using the program, it may take it as a malware and delete it.
+So, during the running of this program, No Antivirus should be running in the background.